martinfleis/phd-thesis/00 Thesis Structure.md

     - Morphometrics in the age of DNA sequencing
     - Criticism of morphometrics and numerical taxonomy
       - *based on literature, not mine :)*
-  - Transferability into urban morphology
-    - Review of principles and their applicability
-    - A critical assessment of Jacob Dibble's work
 	- Parallels between biological science and urban morphology (based on EEPUM)
 	    - *Reiterating the discussion we had during three EEPUM workshops focusing on the question of finding parallel concepts between biology and UM, specifically aimed at the issue of the individual.*
 	    - The case of individual
+  - •	Transferability of concept of numerical taxonomy into urban morphology
+    - Review of principles and their applicability
+    - A critical assessment of Jacob Dibble's work
     - City as a community (based on EEPUM)
     - *Discussion on the ecological community-based science applied to urban form as a possible way forward, if we can define communities and their composition.*
     - application of ecological perspective on the concept of a city as a complex adaptive system

+Comment: The first 2 background chapter conclude with a GAP.
+Is there one here too?
+If you don’t want to call it a gap, call it an ‘unexplored/ potential’ but in principle it would be good if all 3 background chapters conclude with something to act upon.
+The ‘unexplored potential’ could be the definition of city as community and development of all elements and connection that pertain to it

 - **Ch5. | Core | Morphometric elements of urban form**
-  - *The first of the core chapters, focusing on the existing morphological elements and their applicability.
-As there is "an issue of plot" this chapter introduces morphological tessellation and discuss its derivates.
-Moreover, it argues why urban tissue is the right "individual" unit for this type of analysis and what are the concepts of its definition.
-The final part proposes the Distinct Homogenous Cluster as a morphometric proxy of the urban tissue.*
+  - *The first of the core chapters, focusing on the existing morphological elements, their definitions and their applicability.
+Plot is the first: As there is “an issue of plot” (ink to Ch 1) this chapter introduces morphological tessellation and discuss its derivates.
+Tissue is the second. urban tissue is the right “individual” unit for this type of analysis and what are the concepts needed for  its definition.
+The chapter concludes proposing  the Distinct Homogenous Cluster as a morphometric proxy of the urban tissue.*
   - Fundamental morphological elements
     - *Overview of know and used elements as building, street, plot, axial line and others.*
   - Data quality, availability and related applicability of methods relying on them